Do you suffer from IBS - irritable bowel syndrome?

-First, IBS (Irritable Bowel Syndrome) is the catch-all diagnosis that is given to people who are experiencing GI system symptoms, usually chronic, that are not being caused by a known GI condition or disease.
+First, IBS (Irritable Bowel Syndrome) is the catch-all diagnosis that is given to those who are experiencing gastro-intestinal (GI) symptoms, usually chronic, that are not being caused by a known GI condition or disease.

 The main digestive enzymes, Amylase, Protease and Lipase to help you digest carbohydrates, proteins and fats, are produced in the pancreas and small intestine, with small amounts from your salivary glands and the stomach.